-Nicholas Parsons is a sophomore at the University of Pennsylvania studying Politics, Philosophy, and Economics.
+Nicholas Parsons is a junior at the University of Pennsylvania studying philosophy, politics, and economics.

 As a means of highlighting positive events as well as a method of exposing wrongdoings, the press is a necessity.
 National and regional press here in America can operate independently of broader organizations or interest groups, allowing them to write freely.
 When it comes to college press, however, newspapers can be seen as representing or operating under a university, which makes the issue of independence more tricky.

 States differ in their regulations on student press.
 In some, like California and several surrounding states, college students have several protections against censorship as well as free-expression protections for student journalists.
 Other states, like Florida and Texas, are currently in the process of gaining these protections.
 In Pennsylvania, however, neither is the case.
 As such, a college newspaper’s independence is not always guaranteed, and the student journalists themselves are not always protected from school interference.